Efficiency Agent: Case Study

 Schedule Optimization

 Reviewing run frequency against actual data freshness and job dependencies.
-Most deployments have two or three schedule changes that reduce compute by 20 to 30 percent without touching a single output.
+Most deployments have schedule and model changes that reduce premium usage significantly without output loss.